AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-embed-code.md

 At the end of this lesson, you will be able to:

-* Obtain the embed code for your tags property
+* Obtain the embed code for your tag property
 * Understand the difference between a Development, Staging, and Production environment
-* Add a tags embed code to an html document
+* Add a tag embed code to an html document
-* Explain the optimal location of the tags embed code in relation to other code in the `<head>` of an html document
+* Explain the optimal location of the tag embed code in relation to other code in the `<head>` of an html document

 ## Copy the Embed Code

 The embed code is a `<script>` tag that you put on your webpages to load and execute the logic you build in tags.
-If you load the library asynchronously, the browser continues to load the page, retrieves the tags library, and executes it in parallel.
+If you load the library asynchronously, the browser continues to load the page, retrieves the tag library, and executes it in parallel.
 In this case, there is only one embed code, which you put in the `<head>`.
 (When tags is deployed synchronously, there are two embed codes, one which you put in the `<head>` and another which you put before the `</body>`).

 From the property Overview screen, click **[!UICONTROL Environments]** in the left navigation to go to the environments page.
 Note that Development, Staging, and Production environments have been pre-created for you.